dvreeze/yaidom/ROADMAP.rst

 Yaidom users upgrading from 1.2 to 1.3 had the time to fix the deprecation warnings, so this upgrade should be easy.

+After version 1.3, and leading up to version 1.4, only performance improvements (and insignificant API changes) are in scope.
+For example, construction of ENames and QNames is too expensive due to validations that typically are not needed.